Tuition & fees

-The following tuition and fee rates apply to students who are enrolled in an online program.
+The following tuition and fee rates apply to students who are enrolled in a graduate, adult learning or online program.
 We strive to offer our quality programs at an affordable cost.

 $100/semester, full-time student